ric-bianchi/katyhuff.github.com/menu/research.md

 title: Research
 ---

-I have a *PhD* in *Particle Physics* and my main research activities are in the fields of Data Analysis/Data Science, Data Visualization and Development of Scientific Software.

-I am a Postdoctoral Fellow at [University of Pittsburgh](http://www.physicsandastronomy.pitt.edu/people/riccardo-maria-bianchi), but I am based at CERN, in Geneva (Switzerland), where I work within the ATLAS Experiment on the Large Hadron Collider (LHC).
+I have a *PhD* in *Particle Physics* and I am a Postdoctoral Fellow at [University of Pittsburgh](http://www.physicsandastronomy.pitt.edu/people/riccardo-maria-bianchi), but I am based at CERN, in Geneva (Switzerland), where I work within the ATLAS Experiment on the Large Hadron Collider (LHC).

+My main research activities are in the fields of
+Data Analysis/Data Science, Data Visualization, Development of Scientific Software.

 In the last 11 years I have worked on very different topics, which let me acquire a broad knowledge of the needs and the possible issues involved in the design and running a scientific experiment.